 If you pay business rates you may be eligible for a business rate relief or exemption.
-Below is a list of the available reliefs and exemptions, followed by the application forms.
+Below is a list of the available reliefs and exemptions, with their application forms.

 Small business rate relief